 The content of the charge will vary according to the nature of the evidence that the prosecution offers as proof.
 Directions should be constructed around the central principle that the prosecution must establish guilt beyond reasonable doubt, and should be more or less elaborate according to the risks in the case (R v Sorby VR 753).

-In most cases, it will be sufficient simply to tell the jury that the accused’s guilt must be established beyond reasonable doubt, and that they must entertain such a doubt where any inference consistent with innocence is reasonably open on the evidence (Shepherd v R (1990) 170 CLR 573).
+In most cases, it will be sufficient simply to tell the jury that the accused’s guilt must be established beyond reasonable doubt, and that they must entertain such a doubt where any inference consistent with innocence is reasonably open on the evidence (Shepherd v The Queen (1990) 170 CLR 573).

 If some cases, however, a more detailed direction may be required.
 In such cases the judge should explain clearly to the jury that:

 The prosecution case cannot succeed unless the prosecution has proved all of the elements beyond reasonable doubt;